 This practice standard provides clear expectations for how registrants should conduct themselves in their interactions with Indigenous clients.
-Registrants are expected to familiarize themselves with the standard, which includes principles organized into six categories that registrants are asked to incorporate into their practice:
+Registrants are expected to familiarize themselves with the standard, which includes principles organized into seven categories that registrants are asked to incorporate into their practice:

 - Self-reflective practice — it starts with me

 Cultural humility begins with a self-examination of the health professional’s values, assumptions, beliefs, and privileges embedded in their own knowledge and practice, and consideration of how this may impact the therapeutic relationship with Indigenous clients.
 Cultural humility promotes relationships based on respect, open and effective dialogue, and mutual decision-making.

 Health professionals continually seek to improve their ability to provide culturally safe care for Indigenous clients.